 Victims are often targeted when walking alone or at night, especially in isolated areas or on beaches.

 If you become a victim of violent crime, including rape, seek immediate medical attention.
-HIV/AIDS is prevalent in Gabon.
+HIV/AIDS is common in Gabon.

 Civil unrest and Political tension

-Strikes and political demonstrations can occur across Gabon, especially in the capital Libreville and in Port Gentil.
-Be particularly alert.
+Strikes and political demonstrations can occur across Gabon, especially in Libreville and Port Gentil.
 Avoid large crowds, protests and demonstrations where possible.
 Monitor the media and other information sources about new safety and security risks.

 Terrorist threat worldwide